Busemann and MCP: Facts

 \begin{thm}[{\cite[Theorem 1]{An17}}] Let $X$ be a locally compact, geodesically complete Busemann space without branching geodesics.
 Suppose $X$ is of cone-type.
 Then $X$ is isometric to a strictly convex Banach space of finite dimension. \end{thm}

-\begin{rem} As mentioned in Section \ref{sec:rel}, the original theorem of Andreev \cite{An17} is stated in terms of G-spaces, but in the rest of this paper we will not use this terminology in order to clarify the conditions we are dealing with. \end{rem}
+\begin{rem} As mentioned in Section \ref{sec:rel}, the original theorem of Andreev \cite{An17} is stated in terms of G-spaces, but in this paper we will not use this terminology in order to clarify the conditions we are dealing with. \end{rem}

 \begin{rem} Every tangent cone of a locally compact, locally geodesically complete, locally Busemann space without branching geodesics satisfies the assumption of Theorem \ref{thm:and}.
 See \cite[Theorem 4]{An14} for the proof.
 Note that the two definitions of tangent cones coincide by Lemma \ref{lem:tang}. \end{rem}